saromanov/gohasha/README.md

 fmt.Println(result) //returns hash for data from testfile with crc64
 ```

-## Parameters
+## API
+### gohasha.GohashaOptions
-Data - data for hashing
+* Data - data for hashing
-Filepath - path to file for hashing
+* Filepath -  path to file for hashing
-BufferReader - Buffer reader for hashing
+* BufferReader - Buffer reader for hashing
-Algorithm - md5 or crc32
+* Algorithm - md5 or crc32

 ## Licence
 MIT